msolefonte/tww2-vco2-main/docs/factions/lizardmen/README.md

 	* Own 40 Skink units (All variants)
 * **Long Victory Conditions**:
 	* Have at least 80% Untainted in all the provinces of Lustria
-	* Construct 5 Crimson Pyramids of Sotek
+	* Construct 5 Blood Shrines of Sotek or Crimson Pyramids of Sotek
 	* Construct the Cult of Sotek Snake Pit
 	* Destroy factions
 	    * Clan Fester, Clan Gnaw, Clan Mange, Clan Pestiles, Clan Rictus, The Awakened, The Dreadfleet, The